abilandz/PH8124/Lecture_5/Lecture_5.md

 * producing output : **standard output (_stdout_)** = file descriptor 1
 * producing error messages : **standard error (_stderr_)** = file descriptor 2

 Each command that you execute has these three standard I/O channels set to some default values.
-By default, standard input is keyboard (but it can be also a file redirection, touchscreen, etc.).
+By default, standard input is a keyboard (but it can be also a file redirection, touchscreen, etc.).
 On the other hand, standard output and standard error are by default set to screen.
 The most important things to remember is:

 * _stdout_ (file descriptor 1): This is the textual stream you see in the terminal if a command executed successfully;
 * _stderr_ (file descriptor 2): This is the textual stream you see in the terminal if a command failed (a.k.a. error message).